ome/omero-metadata/README.rst

 Note: Column names are case insensitive.
 Space, nospace, and underscore are all accepted as seperaters for column names (i.e. ``<object> name``/``<object> id```, ``<object>name``/``<object>id``, ``<object>_name``/``<object>_id`` are all accepted)

+NB: Column names should not contain spaces if you want to be able to query by these columns.

 *  All other column types will be detected based on the column's data using the pandas library.
 See table below.

 =============== ================= ====================